Ali-Tamerr/Book-Hive-Library-Management-System/API Documentation for AI Models.md

 LibraryManagementSystem - API changes (summary)

 Overview
-- The `LastActivityAt` field for users is now fully supported end-to-end: it can be sent to the API, persisted asynchronously, and is returned in responses.
+- The `LastActivityAt` field for users is supported end-to-end: it can be sent to the API, persisted asynchronously, and is returned in responses.

 Key API changes
 - GET    `/api/users`                     -> unchanged, returns list of `UserDTO` (includes `LastActivityAt`).
 - GET    `/api/users/byid/{id}`           -> get single user by id (route changed to avoid route conflicts).
 - GET    `/api/users/{name}`              -> search users by name.
 - PUT    `/api/users/{id}/activity`       -> update user's `LastActivityAt` (async).
+Decodes URL-encoded ids.
+- PUT    `/api/users/activity`            -> alternative body-based endpoint that accepts `{ "user_id": "<id>", "LastActivityAt": "<timestamp>" }`.

 PUT `/api/users/{id}/activity`
-- Purpose: update the `LastActivityAt` timestamp for a given user.
+- Purpose: update the `LastActivityAt` timestamp for a given user via route id.
+- Notes: The server URL-decodes the incoming `id` before lookup to tolerate encoded values (e.g. spaces -> `%20`).

+PUT `/api/users/activity`
+- Purpose: update `LastActivityAt` by sending the `user_id` in the JSON body.
+Use this when the client cannot reliably call route-based endpoints (IDs containing spaces or special characters).
 - Request body (JSON):
+  - `user_id` (string, required)
   - `LastActivityAt` (string, optional) — ISO 8601 timestamp.
-If omitted or null, server sets the value to current UTC time.
+If omitted or null, server sets UTC now.
   Example:
   {
+    "user_id": "1c 4r 14 o9",
     "LastActivityAt": "2025-11-28T14:35:00Z"
   }
-- Responses:
+- Responses (both endpoints):
   - 200 OK — returns JSON: `{ "user_id": "<id>", "LastActivityAt": "<timestamp>" }` (the persisted timestamp).
-  - 400 Bad Request — when request body is missing.
+  - 400 Bad Request — when required fields are missing.
   - 404 Not Found — when user id does not exist.
   - 500 Internal Server Error — on database update failure.

 Repository changes
 - `IGenericRepository<T>`: added async signatures `getByIdAsync(string|int)` and `saveAsync()`.
+- `GenericRepository<T>`: implemented `FindAsync(...)` and `SaveChangesAsync()` usages in the new async methods.
+- `UsersController`: `UpdateUserActivity` is async, URL-decodes path ids, and a new `UpdateUserActivityByBody` endpoint accepts body-based updates.

+Frontend integration guidance (for AI/frontend teams)
+- Preferred: call `PUT /api/users/activity` with JSON body `{ user_id, LastActivityAt }` to avoid issues with special characters in IDs.
+- If using route-based call `PUT /api/users/{id}/activity`, ensure the client URL-encodes the id; the server will decode it before lookup.
+- After a successful update, either refresh the local `currentUser` object (update `LastActivityAt`) or refetch the user via `GET /api/users/byid/{id}`.

+Database schema note
+- No database schema changes are required for these API changes.
+The `User` model already contains `LastActivityAt` mapped to `last_activity_at` in the database, so only application-layer changes were necessary.

+Optional suggestions
+- Consider normalizing user IDs to avoid spaces/special characters (client-side or at creation time).
+This is not required but reduces risk of encoding/validation edge cases across systems.
+- If you want stronger guarantees, add a normalized unique column (e.g., `normalized_user_id`) with indexing and use that for route-based lookups.

+Example curl (body-based)

+curl -X PUT "https://<host>/api/users/activity" -H "Content-Type: application/json" -d '{"user_id":"1c 4r 14 o9","LastActivityAt":"2025-11-28T14:35:00Z"}'